 Every staff member takes part in and must complete our extensive training weekends that review our philosophy and procedures to provide a well-supervised and fun-filled program.

-Our Trip Directors, the individuals responsible for overseeing each itinerary, take on the roles of teachers, coaches, camp counselors, mentors, concierges, and hosts.
+Our Trip Directors, the individuals responsible for overseeing each itinerary, take on the roles of teachers, coaches, camp counselors, mentors, concierges and hosts.
 They’ve been trained to provide individual attention and create an all-inclusive family atmosphere (our EACH & EVERY philosophy).
 There’s a definite art to building dynamic groups, and we’ve worked hard to master it!
 We want you smiling on day one right through to a teary goodbye at your farewell banquet.

 Our leaders are non-smokers.
 To learn more about our staff, please visit our Summer Leaders section.

 We can’t say it too many times, this is a really incredible group experience.
-Great dynamics on every trip starts with our secrets for group bonding.
+A great dynamic starts with our secrets for group bonding.
 Our bag of tricks goes way beyond traditional ice breakers.
 Imagine people hunts, Rock, Paper, Scissors championships, Ninja tournaments, flash mobs and so much more.
 We work hard to get everyone moving beyond first impressions and creating an atmosphere of total acceptance.
 Our staff hiring and training emphasizes social safety and establishing an inclusive culture.
 Many of our travelers come as individuals and we have a geographically diverse enrollment with students joining us from across the U.S., Canada and internationally.
 This mix helps eliminate cliques at the outset and establish an open environment that benefits you.
 We take great care in assembling groups to create an unforgettable social experience.

-Westcoast Connection / 360˚ Student Travel is a Certifying Organization for the President’s Volunteer Service Award.
+Westcoast Connection is a Certifying Organization for the President’s Volunteer Service Award.
 The award program was developed in 2003 as a way to honor and thank U.S. citizens and residents who engage in service both domestically and abroad.
 Presidential recognition of what you have achieved speaks to the type of person you are and hopefully inspires others to take positive action to change the world.
 The award requires completing 100 hours of community service within a 12 month period.
 Your service hours with our program qualify towards that total to earn the award.

 As you travel to new places and experience different cultures, your journey may challenge your ideas and preconceived notions.
 We recognize this and strive to provide an environment where you are free to question and learn.
 This is nurtured by our leaders’ open and non-judgmental guidance.
 The opportunity for growth through service learning is endless!